VictorySpecificationII/project-424-datalogging-infra/README.md

 # Issues

 apache-flink won't install for some reason, need to figure it out so i can run the example py file in examples with the flink cluster

+# Todo

+change build process for mlflow and rename dockerfile then test